IndomieGorengSatu/Mie/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## What did the pirate say on his 80th birthday?
+Aye Matey!